hiqdev/hidev/README.md

 ## Idea

-The idea behind the HiDev is to stop copying config files between your projects and automate all repeated tasks of course.
-But firstly generate all the possible files you need, namely:
+The idea behind the HiDev is to stop copying config files between your projects.
+And automate all repeated tasks of course.
+But firstly generate all the files that can be generated, namely:

 - .gitignore, README.md, LICENSE, CHANGELOG.md
 - composer.json